dmarticus/dmarticus.github.io/_posts/2025-11-24-widening-the-bottleneck.md

 ## LLMs as connective tissue, not output machines

-The biggest surprise of the last six months is how useful LLM-based tools have been as navigational aids rather than generators.
+That said, the work around these bottlenecks has changed.
+The tools are not solving the hard parts, but they are making it easier to get to them.
+One of the most important things I have internalized in the last six months is how useful LLM-based tools have become as navigational aids rather than generators.
 They each fill a different gap.
-[Greptile](https://www.greptile.com/) gives me a second set of eyes on my own PRs and catches the sort of high-level issues that are easy to gloss over when you’ve stared at the same diff all day.
-[0github](https://0github.com/) is now my default view when I’m reviewing someone else’s changes; its heat-map diff and "risk" slider show me exactly where I should slow down and think.
-And I've been trying to use Claude Code primarily as a codebase-*navigation* assistant.
-When I’m exploring a new subsystem, I’ll ask it to outline the key files and invariants so I can jump straight to the real entry points instead of wandering through directories and guessing.
+[Greptile](https://www.greptile.com/) gives me a second set of eyes on my own PRs and catches the sort of high-level issues that are easy to gloss over when you have stared at the same diff all day.
+[0github](https://0github.com/) is now my default view when I am reviewing someone else’s changes; its heat-map diff and “risk” slider show me exactly where I should slow down and think.
+And I have been trying to use Claude Code primarily as a codebase navigation assistant.
+When I am exploring a new subsystem, I will ask it to outline the key files and invariants so I can jump straight to the real entry points instead of wandering through directories and guessing.

 All of these tools make the same promise: less time digging for context, more time doing actual engineering work.
 I spend far less energy scanning and far more energy evaluating.
-They don’t replace the difficult parts, but they shorten the warm-up.
-They don’t think for me, but they make it easier to reach the place where thinking starts.
-That’s the shift I didn’t see coming, and the one I keep returning to whenever people talk about "the bottleneck."
+They do not replace the difficult parts, but they shorten the warm-up.
+They do not think for me, but they make it easier to reach the place where thinking starts.
+This is the part I did not expect — that the bottlenecks stayed put, but the road leading to them got smoother.

 ## Naming the tension

-My dad also sent me a long message after he read the post.
-He’s a [professor of evolutionary biology](https://www.colorado.edu/ebio/andrew-martin), and his note was very him: part philosophy, part evolutionary metaphor, with a knack for zooming out.
+The smoother road comes with its own tradeoffs, though.
+My dad also replied to my last blog and sent me a long message that helped me put words to the tension I had been circling.
+He is a [professor of evolutionary biology](https://www.colorado.edu/ebio/andrew-martin), and his note was very him: part philosophy, part evolutionary metaphor, with a knack for pulling the camera back.
 He wrote a series of questions and observations:

 > Where is the balance?
 > … Is there a shifting baseline?